fola95/Udacity-Kinematics-Project/writeup_template.md

 Kuka arm falls into the spehrical wrist special case where joint 5 is the common intersection point hence our wrist center (Joint 4, 5 and  joint 6 are revolute joints)  as a result we can decouple this problem into position and orientation kinematics.

 The below steps were taken:

 Step 1: Create DH Parameter table (see above)

 Step 2: Calculate the wrist center relative to the base frame.

-When we example the parameter diagram we can see it is a simple translation along the z axis and can be give as below.
+When we examine the parameter diagram we can see it is a simple translation along the z axis and can be give as below.
 ```python
     #px, py, pz are the enf effector positions
     EE = Matrix([[px],[py], [pz]])